kass173/Project-4/README.md

 ![Spectral Definitions](Images/Spectral_Star_types.jpeg)

-## Pre Processing
+## ETL - Extract, Transform and Load Process

+Considering the complexity of different databases, and in order to bring only the relevant data to be analysed, this project implements an **ETL process**, which was implemented using Jypyter notepad and **Pandas DataFrame**.

 ## Extract

-Firstly, this process extracst the data from the CSV files using Pandas DataFrame.
+Firstly, this process extracts the data from the CSV files using Pandas DataFrame.
 In the extraction phase, the unwanted columns were removed.

 ## Transformation

-In the Transformation Phase, some columns were added to the DataFrame:
+In the Transformation Phase, columns were added to the DataFrame creating additional columb:

+ * `a magx`: absolute magnitude to help us seperate sellar classes by grouping based on this variable .
+ * `class target`: xxxxx.
+ * `star name and star classification`: we replaced star name columb by grouping the star based on its star definition into the star classification.

+## Load

+The last phase of the ETL process to save the data in a proper database, so it can be easily loaded by another application to proceed with further analysis on the data.

+This process has prepared CSV files wih clean data, which are available in the `/Resources/Clean_Data/` folder of this repository.

+Finally, and very important, a **SQLite database** was created (`/Resources/xxxxx`), and the consolidated data loaded into the table `xxxxx`.

+## Pre Processing

 ## Data Model Implementation